whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 …keep your feline friend.

-## 1. Keep out of the Bedroom
+## 1. Keep OUT of the Bedroom

 ![cat on bed]({{ site.url }}/assets/images/cats/cat-on-bed.jpg)

 OK, I know what you're thinking.
 There's no harm in snuggling with your furry friend.

 But consider this: